TMJ Therapy and Sleep Center of Colorado logo

 What is Sleep Apnea?

 You’ve probably heard of sleep apnea before and you may even be aware of some of the symptoms of the condition.
-When it comes to this condition most people are oblivious to just how damaging the condition is.
+When it comes to this condition, most people are oblivious to just how damaging it can be.
 What people don’t know is that when someone is suffering from it, they stop breathing hundreds of times a night.
 Wouldn’t you be worried if someone you knew suddenly stopped breathing randomly?
-Since this all takes place at night many tend to be completely oblivious of the problem and move on with their days, unaware of the damage being done to their bodies every night.
+Since this all takes place at night, many tend to be completely unaware of the problem and move on with their days, unaware of the damage being done to their bodies every night.
 These pauses in breathing can last anywhere from 10 seconds to a minute or longer before your brain awakens your body to resume breathing.
-This fragmented sleep over a long period of time wrecks havoc on our internal organs.
-In fact, it has been shown that it may cause or contribute to problems with stroke, heart disease, and ultimately organ failure and death if left undiagnosed and untreated.
-Call (303) 691-0267 or make an appointment online at our Denver sleep apnea treatment office today.
+This fragmented sleep over a long period of time wreaks havoc on our internal organs.
+In fact, it has been shown that untreated obstructive sleep apnea (OSA) may cause or contribute to problems with stroke, heart disease, and ultimately organ failure and death.
+If left undiagnosed and untreated, the condition can significantly affect your quality of life.
+Call our highly trained sleep dentist today at (303) 691-0267.

 A man yawning while at work needs treatment for Sleep Apnea